-“To lose fat, you have to create a calorie deficit,” says Jamie Costello, CPT, director of fitness at Pritikin Longevity + Spa, a top-rated weight loss resort in Miami.
+“To lose fat, you have to create a calorie deficit,” says Jamie Costello, VP, Sales & Fitness at Pritikin Longevity + Spa, a top-rated weight loss resort in Miami.
 In other words, you have to burn more calories than you consume.
 While of course diet is involved in that, Costello also emphasizes moving more — and not just in a sweat session, but also those hours between your morning alarm and your bedtime.

 “If people are sedentary all day — and just work out for an hour every other day — that might improve cardio, heart health, bone strength and lower the risk of injury.
 But when it comes to weight loss, the amount of effort [you’d need in that hour] is pretty big,” Costello explains.

 So, what should you be doing in those daily hours from dawn to dusk to help you drop that body fat percentage?
 We scoured the science and spoke to the experts.
 Here, four fitness must-dos to see results, plus other can’t-miss tips for finding success.

 4 Workout Strategies to Lower Body Fat Percentage